-MCSU command staff and field supervisors will ensure HP leadership is informed regarding CMV Hot Spot areas and encourage participation in CMV and Non-CMV enforcement in these areas.
+MCSU command staff and field supervisors will inform HP leadership regarding CMV Hot Spot areas and encourage participation in CMV and Non-CMV enforcement in these areas.

-MCSU will also encourage local agencies (Police Departments and Sheriff's Departments) with a vested interested in rural hotspots to also participate in targeted enforcement efforts in their areas of operation.
-It is anticipated that MCSAP funded inspectors will dedicate 90% of routine hours towards enforcement activities, 10% of routine hours towards training and judicial proceedings.
-MCSAP funded field supervisors will dedicate 80% of routine hours towards enforcement, 20% of routine hours towards administrative duties.
-MCSAP funded supervisors assigned to Headquarters will dedicate 85% of routine hours towards administrative duties, 15% of routine hours towards enforcement activities.
+MCSU will also encourage local agencies (Police Departments and Sheriff's Departments) with a vested interest in rural hotspots to also participate in targeted enforcement efforts in their areas of operation.

+MCSAP-funded inspectors are expected to dedicate 90% of routine hours towards enforcement activities and 10% of routine hours towards training and judicial proceedings.
+MCSAP-funded field supervisors will dedicate 80% of routine hours to enforcement and 20% to administrative duties.
+MCSAP-funded supervisors assigned to Headquarters will dedicate 85% of routine hours to administrative duties and 15% to enforcement activities.
 Sworn personnel will dedicate 100% of additional duty hours towards enforcement activities, New Entrant Safety Audits, administrative duties, Data Qs, and compliance investigations.